canonical-web-and-design/discourse-nav/README.md

-# This repo hosts the styling for the following discourse navigation
+# This repo hosts the styling for the following discourse navigations:

 - https://forum.snapcraft.io/ on the [snapcraft-forum](https://github.com/canonical-web-and-design/discourse-nav/blob/snapcraft-forum) branch
 - https://discourse.ubuntu.com/ on the [ubuntu-discourse](https://github.com/canonical-web-and-design/discourse-nav/blob/ubuntu-discourse) branch